Villanova Wildcats football: Notable players

-85 former Wildcat players in all have played professional football dating back to 1920 including Howard "Fungy" Lebengood who was a halfback on the uncrowned World Champion 1925 Pottsville Maroons.
+85 former Villanova players have played professional football dating back to 1920, including Howard "Fungy" Lebengood who was a halfback on the uncrowned World Champion 1925 Pottsville Maroons.

 41 Villanova players have been drafted into the National Football League.

 The only Villanova alumnus in the Pro Football Hall of Fame is former Raiders defensive end Howie Long.

-12 players in the Talley era have played in the NFL.
+12 players from the Talley era played in the NFL.